 Based on end user, the market is segmented into veterinary clinics, veterinary hospitals, and research institutes.
 The veterinary clinics segment is estimated to account for the largest share of the market in 2018.
 The large share of this segment can be attributed to the growing number of patient visits along with the increasing number of private clinical practices and growing practice revenues

 Download PDF Brochure:

 North America is estimated to hold the largest share of the veterinary equipment and disposables market during the forecast period, followed by Europe and the Asia Pacific.
-Factors such as the increasing number of companion animals, rising companion animal healthcare expenditure, rise in the number of livestock animals in North America (primarily due to the increasing consumption of meat and dairy products), and growth in the pet insurance market are responsible for the region’s large share in the global veterinary equipment and disposables market.
+Factors such as the increasing number of companion animals, rising companion animal healthcare expenditure, rise in the number of livestock animals in North America (primarily due to the increasing consumption of meat and dairy products), and growth in the pet insurance market are responsible for the region’s large share in the global veterinary equipment market.